 As with any job, if a role includes working with vulnerable adults (or children), an Enhanced DBS check may be required.
 Therefore, Registered Foreign Lawyers, Legal Executives, and Solicitors could qualify for an Enhanced Check.
 If they are not working with vulnerable adults and children regularly, then a Standard DBS check would be recommended.

 What is a Standard DBS Check?

-A Standard DBS check contains a list of both spent and unspent convictions, final warnings, as well as reprimands contained on the Police National Computer (NPC).
+A Standard DBS check contains a list of both spent and unspent convictions, final warnings, as well as reprimands contained on the Police National Computer (PNC).
 Unlike a Basic DBS check, only an organisation can apply for a Standard DBS check on an individual.

 What Are Spent Convictions?

 Spent convictions are final warnings and/or reprimands that have passed a specific amount of time.
 Once they have passed this time.
 The Rehabilitation of Offenders Act (ROA) 1974 suggests that the individual should be treated as though the conviction never happened.

 An unspent conviction are final warnings, convictions, as well as reprimands on the Police National Computer (PNC) that have not passed a specific amount of time to be considered as if they never happened.
 It is important to remember that some convictions (e.g. terrorism and sexual offences) will always remain unspent.

 If you’d like to find out more about Standard DBS checks, you can read more about them here.